getstay/butter/README.md

 A tool to make writing, distributing, and executing LibreOffice Basic code reasonable from a unix mindset.

+## status: Proof of concept

+The hello world example works, but this tool is incomplete and not ready for use.

 ## motivations

 This is a small sample of relevant threads: